Grand Canyon Deaths

 Starvation

 Others have died from starvation after getting lost in the canyon.
 These numbers are hard to pin down, especially because there are still bodies in the canyon that have yet to be discovered.
-Evidence of these types of deaths have been confirmed by skeletons found, and by notes left behind such as, “4 days without food or water.
+Evidence of these types of deaths has been confirmed by skeletons found and by notes left behind such as, “4 days without food or water.
 Lost.”

 Freezing